 The Hoffman2 Cluster has both an InfiniBand interconnect and a gigabit Ethernet network.
 The Ethernet network is dedicated to traffic in and out of the storage system and also handles various administrative functions.
 InfiniBand is used for inter-node, MPI-type communication.
 Using these two interconnects maximizes performance within the cluster.

 Multiple Cisco 6509-E 288 port GigE switches with a redundant 10Gb uplink to the campus backbone.

 Multiple Cisco and Q-Logic Infiniband switches.

+A high-performance, fault-tolerant NetApp storage system, using multiple V6290 heads with ES400 storage arrays, provides storage for the Hoffman2 Cluster System.
 On the Hoffman2 Cluster home directories are served from the NetApp.
 Users of the General Purpose Cluster Nodes currently have a 20GB quota on their home directories.
-Additional storage for users of the Shared Cluster System can be purchased at the current (April 2014) rate of $350 per year, per terabyte.
+The current storage rate is provided on the Service Pricing & Ordering Information page.